vanriken/advent-of-code/README.md

-# Advent of Code 2017
+# Advent of Code
-My solutions for the [AoC 2017](https://adventofcode.com/2017) coding challenge.
+Advent of Code is an annual set of Christmas-themed computer programming challenges.